pschatzmann/pico-arduino/examples/tensorflow_micro/README.md

 - __tf_hallo_world.cpp__ contains the Arduino sketch
 - __tf_hallo_world_model.h__ contains the (binary) model.
 - __CMakeLists.txt__ is used to download Tensorflow with the help of FetchContent and build the source file

+The model has been trained on the sin function...